A Zen Master's Guide to the Bible

 At last, I think I know why.

-Many years ago I taught high school in Jacksonville, Florida, a city known for its many beautiful gardens.
+Many years ago, I taught high school in Jacksonville, Florida, a city known for its many beautiful gardens.
 On my walk to and from work each day, I passed the house of an elderly, somewhat stoop-shouldered man with a shock of pure white hair, whose name, like mine, was Clark.
 Before his retirement, he’d been the last fully employed telegraph operator in the continental United States.
-There wasn’t much work for him in the end, he told me.
-The Southern Railroad just kept him on “for insurance purposes,” in case they received an emergency distress signal from some rural outpost and needed to send a reply.
-This never happened, and instead, Clark spent ten years sitting in his office with several hundred books on roses, looking forward to the day he could retire and have a garden of his own, which he eventually did.
+There wasn’t much work for him toward the end, he told me.
+The Southern Railway had kept him on “for insurance purposes,” in case it received an emergency distress signal from some rural outpost and needed to send a reply.
+This never happened, and Clark instead spent 10 years sitting in his office with several hundred books on roses, looking forward to the day he could retire and have a garden of his own, which he eventually did.

 I thought back on this story years later and realized he’d been more correct than he knew.
 Before that plane ride out of Memphis, I’d always thought of myself as a Buddhist.
 But it was mostly an illusion.
 You can take the boy out of the Bible Belt.
-You can shave his head and give him black robe and a Japanese Buddhist name.
+You can shave his head and give him a black robe and a Japanese Buddhist name.
 You can even make him a Buddhist teacher.
-But you can’t get the Bible out of him — not if it was there in the first place, just like Clark’s Cherokee rose.
-When my plane was going down, the Buddha, like the flight crews, was nowhere to be found.
-It was God I called out to and God who answered — the God of my understanding.
+But you can’t get the Bible out of him—not if it was there in the first place, just like Clark’s Cherokee rose.
+When my plane was going down, the Buddha, like the flight crew, was nowhere to be found.
+It was God I called out to and God who answered—the God of my understanding.
 On my return to Woodstock that week, I bought a Bible and began to read it again after a lapse of 30 years.
 Time to get grafted, I told myself, if you want your Buddhism to ever look like those roses.
 It was the smartest decision of my life.

 Forming a "Koans of the Bible" Discussion Group